Refer to Game Help Definitions

 - Already-marked trash cards are splashed.

-- Black Powder: avoid discarding after an early game or 5 save.black powder1
+- Black Powder: avoid discarding after an early game black powder1 or 5 save to allow for consecutive black powder1 and colour 5 saves.

 Early game